daniel-thom/HPC/applications/spark/README.md

 - Any modern SSD should be sufficient.
 - A spinning disk will be too slow.
-- The Lustre filesystem on Kestrel may be fast enough for most queries.
+- The Lustre filesystem on Kestrel is fast enough for most queries.
 It is ~25% slower than Kestrel SSDs.
 - A RAM drive (`/dev/shm`) will work well for smaller data sizes.
 Half the node memory is available on Kestrel compute nodes.